tyler-sanzo/kickstarter-analysis/README.md

-# Crowdfunding Project Analysis
+# Kickstarting with Excel

+## Overview of Project
-## Using data from Kickstarter to provide meaningful analysis on what makes a project successful or unsuccessful.
+Using data from Kickstarter to provide meaningful analysis on what makes a project successful or unsuccessful.

+### Purpose
-### Louise is looking to raise money for her play through Kickstarter, a crowdfunding platform dedicated to help bring creative projects to life.
+Louise is looking to raise money for her play through Kickstarter, a crowdfunding platform dedicated to help bring creative projects to life.
 With the help of excel, we are tasked with using a variety of data pulled from thousands of Kickstarter projects to help Louise succeed with her campaign.

 ## Analysis and Challenges